liferay-design/liferay.design/src/markdown/lexicon/core-components/cards/cards-variation.md

 ## User card

 User cards represent users.
-The user can be represented by their user image or up to two initials extracted from their user name or name + surname.
+The user is represented by its profile image or a default user icon.

 ![User card without image but initials](/images/lexicon/CardUser.jpg)